 Practice Makes Better (We Don’t Aim for Perfect)!

-Now that you have the guidelines for effective praise, practice this new strategy right away.
+Now that you have the guidelines for effective praise to change your child’s behavior, practice this new strategy right away.
 Identify the skills you want to teach and praise, praise, praise.
 I also pair my praise with a reward system.
-I am the least creative person, so I use a no-frills system of stars on a paper posted on the fridge.
-My kids can collect stars for displaying these new behaviors.
+I am the least creative person, so I use a no-frills system of stars on paper posted on the fridge.
+My kids can collect stars to display these new behaviors.
 Click here for more information on using rewards at home.

 Let us know how it goes this week!
-And if you haven’t done so already, make sure to sign up for our FREE ADHD Parenting Guide.
+And if you haven’t done so already, sign up for our FREE ADHD Parenting Guide.
 You will learn six keys to raising a happy and independent child with ADHD… and you will have weekly blog posts in your email!